This privacy statement describes how your personal data is processed by Mela in connection with the following insurance and benefit cases:

 - Mela sickness allowance cases

 Why and on what grounds is your personal data processed by Mela?

 Your personal data is required for resolving your MYEL and MATA insurance cases, as well as cases related to benefits managed by Mela.
-Mela processes your personal data in order to comply with its statutory obligations.
+Mela processes your personal data in order to comply with its statutory obligations and for compatible purposes.